marcodiluzio/halflife_determination/README.md

 ```

 with words in {} identifying relevant measurement information and their corresponding strings should not contain underscores.
-- The {cocktail and sample number} has to be an alphanumeric string as the numeric part suffix identifies the sample code.
+- The {cocktail and sample number} has to be an alphanumeric string as the numeric suffix identifies the sample code.
 - If {ND filter} is 0 means no ND filter is applied to the sample and the measurement is adopted for half-life determination, it defines a Birks evaluation measurement otherwise.

 Files can be organized in subfolders (down to 2 levels) within the main folder and still be recognized by the code.
 Showed below it's an example of a valid way to manage your measurement files: